Tbrennan6/IcelandicNow/docs/welcome/02_how-to-learn-icelandic.md

 The number one killer of language learning aspirations is unrealistic expectations.

-No single course or collection of courses, no matter how meticulously designed or how committed the student, can encompass everything; it cannot resolve every potential confusion or cater itself precisely to each student's optimal learning style.
+No single course or collection of courses, no matter how meticulously designed or how committed the student, can encompass everything; it cannot resolve every potential confusion or precisely cater to each student's optimal learning style.
 Regrettably, this course is not exempt from these limitations.

 Mastering a language, be it Spanish, Icelandic, or even a programming language like C++, is a formidable endeavor.
 It involves absorbing new vocabulary, grappling with new grammatical structures, and altering the way you see and experience the world around you.
 Even things that you assumed were universal may be challenged or presented differently in another language.
 This is part of what makes learning languages fun and exciting but also what makes it difficult.